Omers5/CS375-Group-Project/README.md

   3 = buckets containing BST

-"make all" to make the main executable file
+"make test" to make the main executable file

-"./runme <1,2,3>" to run the main executable file
+"./test <1,2,3>" to run the main executable file

-./test:
+./runme:

 test file takes 1 argument (input file name), creates 1 heap and 1 of each hash table (meaning 3 hash tables), runs the same tests from input file on each hash table, and outputs the time taken by each test on each hash table.

-"make test" to make the test executable file
+"make all" to make the test executable file

-"./test <input_file_name>" to run test executable file
+"./runme <input_file_name>" to run test executable file